-The initial value (Hamiltonian) formulation of electromagnetism then this definition plus the equation of motion become the Hamiltonian equations of motion.
-These equations of motion are determined by a "Hamiltonian"
+The initial value (Hamiltonian) formulation of electromagnetism then this definition plus the equation of motion

-- Required to take canonical route to quantization of the elctromagnetic field - Must rewrite equations of motion so as to contain only first derivatives with respect to time.
+- Required to take canonical route to quantization of the electromagnetic field - Must rewrite equations of motion so as to contain only first derivatives with respect to time.
 This is done by defining new variables, the "momenta", in terms of the velocities.